 - An example of a disease caused by bacteria is strep throat and an example of an affliction caused by a virus is the flu.

-This video explains the differences between bacteria and viruses.
+This video explains the overall differences between bacteria and viruses.

 Bacteria carry all the "machinery" (cell organelles) needed for their growth and multiplication.
 Bacteria usually reproduce asexually.
 In case of sexual reproduction, certain plasmids genetic material can be passed between bacteria.
 On the other hand, viruses mainly carry information - for example, DNA or RNA, packaged in a protein and/or membranous coat.
 Viruses harness the host cell's machinery to reproduce.
 Their legs attach onto the surface of the cell, then the genetic material contained inside the head of the virus is injected into the cell.
 This genetic material can either use the cell's machinery to produce its own proteins and/or virus bits, or it can be integrated into the cell's DNA/RNA and then translated later.
 When enough "baby" viruses are produced the cell bursts, releasing the new viral particles.
 In a sense, viruses are not truly "living", but are essentially information (DNA or RNA) that float around until they encounter a suitable living host.